Washington Shirley, 9th Earl Ferrers

-Washington Sewallis Shirley, 9th Earl Ferrers (3 January 1822 – 13 March 1859), styled Hon.
-Washington Shirley from 1827 to 1830 and Viscount Tamworth from 1830 to 1842, was a British nobleman.
+Washington Sewallis Shirley, 9th Earl Ferrers (3 January 1822 – 13 March 1859), styled The Honourable Washington Shirley from 1827 to 1830 and Viscount Tamworth from 1830 to 1842, was a British hereditary peer.

+Early life and education

-The elder son of Robert William Shirley, Viscount Tamworth, he succeeded his father as heir apparent in 1830.
-Tamworth, as he then was, was educated at Eton College and succeeded his grandfather, Washington, in the earldom in 1842.
-On 23 July 1844, he married Augusta Annabella Chichester, daughter of Lord Edward Chichester (later Marquess of Donegall), at St George's, Hanover Square.
+Ferrers was the elder son of Robert William Shirley, Viscount Tamworth and the grandson of Washington Shirley, 8th Earl Ferrers.
+He became heir apparent to the earldom when his father died in 1830.
+He was educated at Eton College and succeeded his grandfather in the earldom in 1842.

+Later life

+On 10 February 1852, Ferrers was appointed a Deputy Lieutenant of Leicestershire, and on 10 January 1857, a Deputy Lieutenant of Staffordshire.

+Marriage and children

+On 23 July 1844, Ferrers married Lady Augusta Annabella Chichester, daughter of Edward Chichester, 4th Marquess of Donegall, at St George's, Hanover Square.
 They had five children: